 We're always looking for ways to promote reading and books, and a popular choice among students and teachers is book trailers.
-Late in the third quarter, both sixth and seventh graders created book trailers using a "new to us" platform--MySimpleShow.
+Late in the third quarter, both sixth and seventh graders created book trailers using a "new to us" platform--

 We found several things very helpful about introducing students to MySimpleShow: 1) students could log in using their Google accounts; 2) students were directed on the site to write their "scripts" before concerning themselves with images; 3) a number of templates were available, including a template designed to talk about books; and 4) students could easily access a shareable link so their reading teachers could also view their trailers.